 An important challenge in biomedical research is the ability to find relevant scientific resources.
 The majority of resources generated in the course of biomedical research are never publically documented in the literature, catalogs, or lab web sites.
 Those that are advertised through such channels have proven challenging to discover in a reproducible and efficient way, as they are dispersed across a complex information landscape, described using inconsistent standards or language, and lack information connecting them to related entities such as organisms, genes, genotypes, site of action, biological processes, or diseases.
 For example, a search for an antibody that can be used to recognize the GFAP protein in rat brain in an immunostaining assay is seemingly simple, yet difficult to accommodate.
 Giving researchers semantically linked information about available resources can reduce time-consuming and expensive duplication of resource development and promote reuse of existing resources and collaboration.
 The eagle-i [1], NIF [2], VIVO [3], and Biositemaps [4] projects all have as their mission to improve search and discovery of research resources.
 Since developing multiple incompatible standards would negate the vision of seamless resource navigation, these organizations have collaborated in aligning their ontologies by reusing common terms and definitions, with the goal of migrating to usage of the same ontology classes and URIs.

 Due to its scope, quality, and community development practices, OBI was identified as the ideal ontology in which to develop a common representation of research resources to be reused by these four projects.
 Thus far, alignment efforts have focused on instruments, services, organismal genotypes and antibodies.
-Fig. 3x illustrates the representation of a service within OBI as an example of a unified representation for reuse across the different resource discovery systems.
+Fig. 3x illustrates the representation of a DNA sequencing service within OBI as an example of a unified representation for reuse across the different resource discovery systems.

 Figure 3x.
 DNA sequencing service as an example of a service design pattern.
 Services are typically offered by core laboratories, which perform some planned process (for example, an assay or a material production) for a customer.
 Like planned processes, services are also linked to entities such as protocols, instruments, specimens, reagents, and objectives.
 However, key features that distinguish services from the planned processes they perform are the additional processes entailed in a service (order placement, billing, etc.).
 In addition, services necessarily have service providers and service consumers as participants.
 To capture these distinctions and allow query using these search facets, a design pattern was used in which a service has_part some planned process and realizes some ‘service consumer role’ and ‘service provider role’ which inheres_in a person or organization.